-There are a few costs added by new car dealerships.
-One of these is documentation fees.
 This fee covers the costs of preparing all the documents for the sale of the car.
 This fee can sometimes be successfully contested.

 This is a hidden cost added by new car dealerships to help them recoup the costs of getting the car ready to sell after delivery.
 This includes having the car inspected by a mechanic and then fully detailed in the body shop.This fee is one which you can actually contest, since the manufacturer typically reimburses the dealership for preparation.

 Delivery is the fee added to the costs of buying a new car by the dealership to help them recoup the money they have to pay the transport company to deliver their cars.
 This is sometimes called destination charges.
 You may be able to have this fee removed from the final price.